 Below are some guidelines to consider when writing your artist statement.
-We are only looking for a very brief artist statement (a couple paragraphs).
-It might be the very first time you are writing something like this, but look over these guidelines to get a feel for what what an artist statement is meant for.
+We are only looking for a very brief artist statement (a couple paragraphs roughly 250-500 words).
+It might be the very first time you are writing something like this, but look over these guidelines to get a feel for what an artist statement is meant for.

 from Getting Your Sh*T Together: Professional Practices for Artists